PeterPlucinski/peterplucinski.github.io/_posts/2018-02-17-setting-up-jwt-authentication-with-laravel-and-vue-part-2.md

 })
 ```

-This method checks every route requested for the `requiresAuth: true` meta property.
-If a user is not logged in they will be redirected to the login route.
+This method checks every route for the `requiresAuth:true` meta property.
+If a user is not logged in, they will be redirected to the login page.

 If a user is already logged in and visits the login page, they will be redirected to the dashboard page.

-See the [Vue router documentation](https://router.vuejs.org/en/advanced/navigation-guards.html) for an explanation of `to`, `next` and `from`.
+See the [navigation guard documentation](https://router.vuejs.org/en/advanced/navigation-guards.html) for an explanation of the `to`, `next` and `from` arguments.

+That concludes this tutorial.
+We now have a working Vue SPA with JSON web token authentication.

 I hope you have found this guide useful.
-Any comments or questions welcome.
+Any comments or questions are welcome.